Microsoft Entertainment Pack: Entertainment Pack for Windows CE

+Three of these games (marked with * above) were unique to the Windows CE version.
+Three of the games (Hearts, Reversi and Sink the Ships) included multiplayer functionality between palmtops equipped with infrared ports.

 Development

 Microsoft Entertainment Pack was designed by the company's “Entry Business” team, whose job was to make Windows more appealing to homes and small businesses.
 Ex-Microsoft product manager Bruce Ryan said the company did this because it "was concerned that the operating system’s high hardware requirements meant that people would only see it as a tool for large enterprises".
 The project had "almost no budget", and no major video game publishers got involved because they doubted Windows' legitimacy as a gaming platform; therefore Ryan compiled a series of games that Windows employees had been working on in their spare time.
 According to Microsoft FreeCell developer Jim Horne, the packs were not copy protected so customers could distribute copies to friends, to encourage using Windows for games.
 As payment, each author received ten shares of Microsoft stock.

 For much of the early 1990s, the Gamesampler, a subset of the Entertainment Pack small enough to fit on a single high-density disk, was shipped as a free eleventh disk added to a ten-pack of Verbatim blank 3.5" microfloppy diskettes.
 Games on the sampler included Jezzball, Rodent's Revenge, Tetris, and Skifree.
 A "Best of" disk of several of the games was also available at times as a mail-in premium from Kellogg's cereals.

 All games being 16-bit run on modern 32-bit versions of Windows but not on 64-bit Windows.
 Support for all versions of Microsoft Entertainment Pack ended on January 31, 2003.

 In the copies of Windows NT 4.0 and Windows 2000 source code which leaked in 2004, there are 32-bit versions of Cruel, Golf, Pegged, Reversi, Snake (Rattler Race), Taipei and TicTactics.
 However, FreeCell and Minesweeper have had official 32-bit versions bundled even with early versions of Windows NT.
 The original game developers of some of the games such as SkiFree, TriPeaks, and WordZap now offer 32-bit versions.
 Third-party developers have also created 32-bit freeware clones of Klotski, TetraVex, Rodent's Revenge, Tetris, and Taipei.